 There are several common risk factors for both gum disease and heart disease.
 Identifying and addressing these risk factors can help protect your oral and overall health.
 Some shared risk factors include:

 – Age: The risk for both gum disease and heart disease increases with age, particularly for those above 65 years.
+Learn more about periodontal care in Pickering.

 – Smoking: Smoking is known to increase the risk of gum disease, and it is also a critical risk factor for heart disease.